zcash/zcash/nix/README-dev.md

 These may not be chronological:

+- A declarative approach to dependencies using `config.toml`.
 - "Dev Cycle" support - make it convenient for a dev user to do this cycle:

   1. build a `config.site` derivation.
   2. Outside of nix, they run `./autogen.sh ; CONFIG_SITE='./result/config.site' ./configure`
   3. Now they can do an edit source/`make`/test test loop locally.

   Note this is currently well supported by the `./depends` system.
+TODO:
+  Investigate using `nix-shell` for this.
+- The stdenv generic builder is really complex.
+Should we use it or replace it?
+We currently use custom build scripts in 6 of 8 dependencies.
 - Working non-cross build using all of `./depends` dependencies and toolchains.
 - Cross-compilation support.